kankiri/pabiana/README.md

 This demands for a particularly *modular software design* to be maintainable.
 Also, physical distances in larger smart homes call for a *distributed control system*.

-Processing and integrating sensor input from various sources and of various types and controlling multiple devices based on the results, including feedback loops, can very fast get very complicated.
+Processing and integrating sensor input from various sources and of various types and controlling multiple devices based on the results, including feedback loops, can quickly get very complicated.
 A *hierarchical data processing model* can limit the complexity to a manageable degree.
 A hierarchical system control model on the other hand can enable steady monitoring and supervision of multiple semi-autonomous systems.

-*Pabiana* is a minimalistic Python framework that lets you build software complying with these principles.
+**Pabiana** is a minimalistic Python framework that lets you build software complying with these principles.
 Applications consist of a number of submodules running in parallel, distributed over several nodes.
 These modules are, however, closely interconnected.
 Constant streams of messages are passed between them as a means of communication.